youandmedigital/craft-breadcrumb/README.md

 # Breadcrumb plugin for Craft CMS 3.1

-Build a breadcrumb trail based on your current URL
+Build a simple breadcrumb trail based on your current URL

 ## Requirements